boozallen/aissemble/DRAFT_RELEASE_NOTES.md

    |-------------------------------|------------------------------------|
    | `AIOpsModelInstanceRepostory` | `AissembleModelInstanceRepository` |
    | `AiopsMdaJsonUtils`           | `AissembleMdaJsonUtils`            |
+ - To improve the development cycle and docker build consistency, we have deprecated the docker_build() and local_resources() functions in the Tilt and enable maven docker build for the docker modules.
+Follow the instruction in the `Finalizing the Upgrade` to avoid duplicated docker image build.

 # Known Issues
 _There are no known issues with the 1.11 release._